The Green Papers: 2023 General Election

 Candidate Democratic Bob Kern

-Candidate Democratic former State Superintendent of Public Instruction Jennifer McCormick
+Candidate Democratic former state Superintendent of Public Instruction Jennifer McCormick

 Candidate Republican Senator Michael K. "Mike" Braun